Gameplay footage of collecting a key

 One can immediately tell the difference between the experienced and new players in Deadlock by simple movement, the tell tale signs of their comfort with the map and preserving speed.
 People often view Mario Odyssey as a purely casual experience, and yet they will meticulously perfect their movement much like a Smash Bros Melee enthusiast practices a wavedash!
 In defining the core appeal I wish to impart, this project aims to capture the experience of perfecting movement.
 By allowing players to navigate freely, and tackle keys in a level in their own order, I aim to impart comfort with the space.
 The aesthetic of a ruin, a dungeon, a space to be explored and discovered drew to me for expressing that ideal.
 In a further refined sense, discovery is the root of this experience.
 By allowing the playspace to dynamically 'evolve' adding complications to the player navigation, we can both reinforce that theme with anticipation of what is to come.
 The space is at its most dangerous, aesthetically active, and demanding when the final key remains to collect pushing a high note to end on in a scene.

-Potential Tutorial/First Level Layout.
+Potential Tutorial Level Diagram

 A typical level would see the player navigating various floors of the ruin, with this first level in particular forcing an immediate use of either swimming or climbing/tethering to reach a different room.
 Initially I had the idea to randomize key placement, but instead by deliberating placing them we can have the most fine control over the immediate puzzles a player will navigate.
 Instead, each level will be divided further into missions, allowing players to further their mastery of a particular space.

 Players will have a UI element alerting them when near a Key location, as the experience is not about trying to find a hidden collectible, but instead how to reach it with the tools they have.
 Much like Indiana Jones, the treasure and peril lies before a player to navigate through for their reward.
 When a player collects a Key, they will need to return it to the gate to secure it, and save their progress in a checkpoint.
 They are not prevented from collecting more Keys before returning, though dying will cause all that to be lost adding degrees of risk and reward to the process by player preference.
 On that collection, the level will 'respond' by activating additional hazards and shifting the layout slightly, presented as the ruins activating ancient technlogy.
-Collecting the final Key, and thus only needing to reach the gate will further add a enemy tailored to the level that will chase down the player, with hazards at their peak.
-In sharp contrast to the initial calm of loading into the level, this is a final test and chase to remember the experience by.

 Progress will be continous throughout the coming months, and this page updated accordingly.
 Currently, the author is also undertaking Blender courses to better realize the visual identity of this project.